 At Covington, we recognize the differences among us as an asset and a source of strength.
 We believe that excellence in the practice of law knows no racial, ethnic, gender, religious, sexual orientation, or other boundaries.
 Covington lawyers bring a wide variety of backgrounds, perspectives, and life experiences to our practice.
 By recruiting, retaining, developing, and promoting a diverse group of lawyers, we advance the interests of our clients, our practice, and our entire profession.

-- The Human Rights Campaign Foundation "Corporate Equality Index Survey" (2009-2015) -- Awarded the top rating of 100% on this survey that provides an in-depth analysis and rating of large US employers and their policies and practices pertinent to gay, lesbian, bisexual and transgender employees, consumers and investors.
+- The Human Rights Campaign Foundation "Corporate Equality Index Survey" (2009-2016) -- Awarded the top rating of 100% on this survey that provides an in-depth analysis and rating of large US employers and their policies and practices pertinent to gay, lesbian, bisexual and transgender employees, consumers and investors.
+Covington has achieved a perfect score of 100 percent for eight consecutive years.

 - Euromoney Legal Media Group “Best Firm in the U.S. West" (2012-2013) and "Best Firm for Minority Women Lawyers" (2012) -- The firm was honored for its ability to support the development of women in the legal profession and provide work-life programs that enable women to pursue legal careers.

 - Women in Law Empowerment Forum -- Gold Standard Certification Award (2011-2014) -- WILEF, for the fourth year, ranked Covington as one of the best law firms for integrating women into the equity partnership and top firm leadership positions.”

 - The American Lawyer (2008-2012, 2014) -- The A-List -- Ranked in this listing of twenty elite US law firms based on financial performance, pro bono activity, associate satisfaction, and diversity.